intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/sample_project/details-upload_run.md

 ---
 layout: default
 title: Upload and run the application
-parentUrl: index-create_project.html#upload-and-run-the-application
+parentUrl: index.html#upload-and-run-the-application
-parentTitle: Intel® XDK IoT Edition - Sample Project
+parentTitle: Intel® XDK IoT Edition - Run a Sample Project
 ---

 1. In the bottom toolbar, click the "**Upload**" icon to upload the current project to the device.